 Professional degree programs must prepare students to be responsive to the needs of a changing world, and help them adapt to the constantly changing role of architects.
 They must also face the challenges created by the rapidly shifting cultural environment, requirements of clients and regulations, and the ever-expanding body of knowledge.
 The following points need to be addressed:

-- Communication and interaction with the professional community. - Understanding of the importance and necessity of collaboration with professional consultants of related discipline. - Understanding the roles and responsibilities of related disciplines in the profession. - Capabilities to coordinate clients, public and private enterprises and reconcile the conflicts between them - Acquisition and cultivation of professional ethics and obligations for faithful and devoted practice
+- Communication and interaction with the professional community - Awareness of the importance and necessity of continuing professional education - Understanding of the importance and necessity of collaboration with consultants of various disciplines - Understanding the roles and responsibilities of related disciplines in the practice - Capabilities to coordinate clients, public and private enterprises and reconcile the conflicts between them - Acquisition and cultivation of professional ethics and obligations for faithful and devoted practice